material-theme/vsc-material-theme/README.md

 "font_options"                 : [ "gray_antialias", "subpixel_antialias" ],    // On retina Mac & Windows
 ```

-The font used for the code is "[Fira Code](https://github.com/tonsky/FiraCode)" with code ligatures (not supported in Sublime Text).
+The font used for the code is "[Operator Mono](http://www.typography.com/blog/introducing-operator)

-You can also use the official Material Design monospace font, "[Roboto Mono](https://www.google.com/fonts/specimen/Roboto+Mono)"
+You can also use the official Material Design monospace font "[Roboto Mono](https://www.google.com/fonts/specimen/Roboto+Mono)" or [Fira Code](https://github.com/tonsky/FiraCode).

 # Contributing

 This UI theme use a custom compiler build on Gulp and JS.
 If you want to edit the UI you must first install the compiler:

 ```
 $ npm install
 ```
 then run compiler and watcher by run:

 ```
 $ gulp
 ```